arman-maghsoudnia/SDMN_HW02/Problem_3/README.md

 ### Building the image using "Dockerfile"

 Another way to run the image on your computer is to build it on your own.
 To do so, build the image using the "Dockerfile" which is in the "Docker_Files" directory of this repo.
 Then you have to run the built image.
+After reaching to the "Docker_Files" folder, you can use the following command to build the image:

+	docker build . -t name:tag

 ### Results